 A typical course of CBT treatment can include around 15 one hour sessions.
 Again, this will depend on your therapist and what they recommend.
 The sessions will usually follow a structured agenda, with your therapist often focussing on specific techniques or skills to help you overcome destructive habits and allow you to implement healthier coping strategies.
 These sessions can be done one-to-one or within a group depending on your preference.

-CBT and Addiction Treatment
+CBT & Addiction Treatment

 CBT is designed to help you exercise personal responsibility for your addiction, rather than accept the role of victim.
 This is one of many steps involved in CBT for addiction treatment.
 It also helps in dismantling denial as well as the development of self-awareness and positive insight into one’s addiction.
-These elements combined usually results in a major change in attitude.
+These elements combined usually result in a major change in attitude.
 CBT can help you recognise negative thought processes as they occur, allowing you to manage them with the appropriate strategies.
 The goal is that eventually, you will have a variety of skills to take with you and apply to everyday life.

 CBT at CATCH Recovery